webrecorder/specs/README.md

 Perhaps extension need not be specified explicitly, as others can add directories as needed.
 *Feedback wanted on this section, see https://github.com/webrecorder/web-archive-collection-format/issues/1*

-Other possible ideas were suggsted in this issue: https://github.com/webrecorder/pywb/issues/319
+Other possible ideas were suggested in this issue: https://github.com/webrecorder/pywb/issues/319

 ### Precedence